dev-jam/opensesame-plugin-radboudbox/README.md

 ## 1. About
 --------

-The Technical Support Group (Radboud University, Social Sciences) developed an USB Arduino based Buttonbox which can be used for time accurate(1ms) button press, voice key, sound key registration and sending parallel port like triggers.
+The Technical Support Group (Radboud University, Social Sciences) developed an USB Arduino based Buttonbox which can be used for time accurate (1ms) button press, voice key, sound key registration and sending parallel port like triggers.
-Upper case A, B, C, D, E, F are used for key presses, and lower case a, b, c, d, e, f are used for key releases.
+Upper case A, B, C, D, E (, F, G, H) are used for key presses, and lower case a, b, c, d, e (, f, g, h) are used for key releases.
 Uppercase S is used for sound key detection and uppercase V for voice key.

 For more information: